jvtrxn/Smart-Condo-Annotations-Project/README.md

 **ReadAnnotationName.cs & ReadAnnotationInfo.cs**

 These scripts are attached to the UI text elements of the annotation window.
 The code creates a list that Unity can access.
-After looping through each set of nodes by tag names within the xml, this data is stored inside the list, "ListofAnnotations".
-The code then calls for the function "getAnnotations" within the "AnnotationsInfoObject" script in order to retrieve this data as needed by the Update function.
+After looping through each set of nodes by tag names within the XML, this data is stored inside the list, "ListofAnnotations".
+The code then calls for the function "getAnnotations" within the "AnnotationsInfoObject" script in order to retrieve this data (text) as needed by the Update function.

 The Update function declares string variables in order to instantiate the text for the annotations on the window.
 By using a 3D object's name (displayed in the hierarchy), the corresponding list element number and the tag name of the node, the name or information about the object can be displayed on the annotation window.

 The raycast originates from the camera and its direction is dependent on the position of the mouse cursor.
 Upon hitting a collider (that is attached to a certain gameObject), the ray will return the gameObject's name as it is displayed in the hierarchy.
 Utlizing this name within the code, the correct name/information of that object can be found within the xml and then displayed.
-The code lines "annotation.text" instruct the code to instantiate this text while annotation1, annotation2, etc. pertain to the specific segment of the xml that has the corresponding name/information of the object the raycast has hit during runtime.
+The code lines "annotation.text" instruct the code to instantiate this text while annotation1, annotation2, etc. pertain to the specific segment of the XML that has the corresponding name/information of the object the raycast has hit during runtime.

-The reason for having two scripts for names and information of the gameObjects is for the purpose of being able to format the two different parts of the annotation differently.
-Thus, the name text is larger and bold while te information text is smaller and not bolded.
+The reason for having two scripts for both names and information of the gameObjects is for the purpose of being able to format the two different parts of the annotation differently.
+Thus, the name text is larger and bold while the information text is smaller and not bolded.
+Otherwise, formatting is unavailable.

 **AnnotationsInfoObject.cs**

+This script grabs the string text within the XML file when its function, getAnnotations, is called by ReadAnnotationName.cs and ReadAnnotationInfo.cs.

 **How to Add New Annotations**
 ==============================